V.: Chapter Fifteen: Sahha

 Benny and Pig Bodine have one last adventure with two girls, Flip and Flop, as they all get drunk and wander around Washington D.C..
 There are two going away parties for Benny, and the chapter ends with Benny, Stencil, and Paola leaving for Malta aboard the Susanna Squaducci as the Crew looks on and says goodbye.

 Chapter Sixteen: Valletta

 As the Royal Navy mass on Malta in the early stages of the Suez Crisis, Stencil arrives with Benny in tow, searching for Fausto Maijstral.
 (As always, Kilroy was here first, and Pynchon proposes a novel origin for the face: that Kilroy was originally a schematic for part of a band-pass filter.)
+While Stencil is able to find Maijstral, he discovers very little from Paola's father and departs without Profane (who stays with Fausto) and Paola (who, after visiting her husband, decides to return to the States).

 Epilogue

 The last chapter is a flashback to Valletta when Stencil, Sr. was still alive.
 After World War I he is sent to Malta to observe the various crises going on involving the natives and their desire for independence.
 He is implored by Maijstral's wife (who is pregnant with Fausto) to relieve him of his duties as a double agent because she fears for his life.
 Stencil, Sr. meets Veronica Manganese or V and implicitly has sex with her (she is now largely made up of artificial limbs).
 It is revealed they had trysted in Florence after the riots.
 He finds out that Maijstral is having an affair with her as well.

 Linus Fairing is also working as a double agent for Stencil, and when he leaves for America, having tired of the life of a spy, Stencil's purpose for being in Malta is null.

 V releases Stencil from her auspices and Maijstral as well.

 Stencil sails off into the Mediterranean and a waterspout blows the ship up into the air, then down into the depths, not too dissimilar from the conclusion of another American masterpiece, Moby-Dick, also a sailor's story.